habitat-sh/habitat/www/source/docs/run-packages-overview.html.md

 ## Exporting to Docker

-This topic describes how to create a Docker container for any artifact by performing the following steps:
+You can create a Docker container for any package by performing the following steps:

-1. Create an interactive studio in any directory with the `hab studio enter`.
+1. Create an interactive studio in any directory with the `hab studio enter` command.
 2. Install the Docker exporter:

       hab pkg install core/hab-pkg-dockerize